pnp/script-samples/scripts/graph-update-user-photo/README.md

 ## Summary

-The script streamlines the process of updating user photos by automating the retrieval and application of images stored locally.
+The script streamlines the process of updating user photos of images stored locally.
 It ensures efficient handling of both successful updates and errors, providing an organized approach to managing user photos within Microsoft 365.

 ![Example Screenshot](assets/example.png)